In the News

 On May 6, 2020, U.S. Representative Bryan Steil (R-WI, 1st District) and officials from the Federal Trade Commission, Wisconsin Department of Agriculture, Trade and Consumer Protection, and AARP held a telephone town hall to provide our community with information to prevent, identify, and report scams during the COVID-19 pandemic.

 Expanding the capability of testing for COVID-19 may be key to safely reopening the economy according to a local Congressman.
 Bryan Steil of Janesville says testing capabilities aren't improving at the speed he'd like.
 The Republican says he'd like to see more funding at the federal level to expand testing.
+He says with summer almost here, popular tourism site in Wisconsin will likely suffer economically, if people don't feel safe.
+Steil also adds politicising the crisis is detrimental to recovery.

 Two Wisconsin companies, a Georgia-based manufacturer and a first-term U.S. congressman have worked together to get tens of thousands of gowns produced for front-line medical workers.